Fee Structure Simplification

 New Fee Schedules and Filing Requirements Are Now Effective

 On July 1, 2018, the new fee schedules and filing requirements became effective.
-All licensees must now file quarterly activity reports, which are due 30 days after the end of each quarter, based on the following schedule:
+All licensees must now file quarterly licensing reports, which are due 30 days after the end of each quarter, based on the following schedule:

 |ACTIVITY PERIOD||REPORT DUE|